top of page

 SOCRATIC DISCUSSIONS

-Critical thinking, debating, raising questions and doubts are developed through discussions about important people, historical events, civilization, and social case-studies.
-The ability to listen, think and contribute to a discussion is extremely important alongside understanding that, in many cases, there is not only black and white but a lot of gray too.
+Critical thinking, debating, and raising questions and doubts are developed through discussions about important people, historical events, civilizations, and social case studies.
+The ability to listen, think, and contribute to a discussion is essential, alongside the understanding that, in many cases, rather than only black and white, there is much gray, too.

 VOLUNTEERING & COMMUNITY INVOLVEMENT

-We live in a community and we are taking an active part in it.
-We go outside, meet our neighbors, help keep our parks and woods clean, and volunteer in as many places and activities as we can.
-We believe that giving back to our community is a privilege and a great opportunity for our students to connect with the real world.
+Learners in the AABC community are also part of the larger local community and, as such, take an active part in it.
+They go outside, meet their neighbors, help clean parks and wooded areas, and volunteer in as many places and for as many activities as possible.
+Giving back to the community is a privilege and an excellent opportunity for learners to connect with the real world.

 FIELD TRIPS & GUEST SPEAKERS ("HERO VISITS")